d60402/i-o-who/README.md

 13. Click the **Finish** button.

 ### Try It Out!
 Go to your Google Home, and say, "Hey Google, create an IOU for Daryl for ten dollars."
-If all goes according to plan, the Assistant will respond that it has created the IOU, and you see the corresponding documenent in your database!
+If all goes according to plan, the Assistant will respond that it has created the IOU, and you will see the corresponding documenent in your database!

 ### Troubleshooting

-If things don't work out correctly, try adding `console.log()` statements to your Webtask script, recreate the Webtask on the server, then run `wt logs` on your local machine to watch log output.
+If things don't work out correctly, try adding `console.log()` statements to your webtask script, recreate the webtask on the server, then run `wt logs` on your local machine to watch log output.

 One other thing I have found is that Google Home Assistant doesn't like certain phrases.
 For instance, I initially set the trigger phrase to, "I owe $ # dollars".
 However, Google Home responded that it didn't know how to help with that.
 I also tried, "Make a note that I owe $ # dollars", to which it responded, "Sorry, I can't take notes yet."